dlu-ch/dlb/doc/cmd_tool.rst

 .. method:: cdr.validate(value)

-   :param value: The concrete dependency to validate.
+   :param value: The concrete dependency to validate
    :return: The validated ``value``.

    :raise TypeError: If :attr:`multiplicity` is not ``None`` and ``value`` is not iterable or is a string